demanr/CaveGame/README.md

 https://user-images.githubusercontent.com/97637778/216751276-53b6f9ea-6862-4129-939b-63f4100fd764.mov

+## Art/Music

+Despite not being an artist by any means, I am quite proud of how all the spritework turned out.
+It was a great learning opportunity to figure out how to make spritesheets, background, and animations that work cohesively together.
+I would have loved to have music and sound effects, but due to being the only person working on this project I had no real means of creating something that wouldn't redact from the game.
+Perhaps in the future I will add some small sound effects.

 # Conclusion

 Big thanks to the kidscancode blogs, as one really helped me understand how to go about room layout and path creation.
 The blog mentioned can be found here: http://kidscancode.org/blog/2018/12/godot3_procgen6/